Basic Usage of Process Management

 To select "Approver" as an assignee as in the example above, you first have to add a "User selection" field on the app form and name the field "Approver".

-Screenshot: The screen where the "Approver" field is added on the app form You have successfully set up the settings for the status "Applying."
+Screenshot: The screen where the "Approver" field is added on the app form You have successfully configured the settings for the "Applying" status.

-Note that you do not need to set up the settings for the last status (in this example, "Approved").
+Note that you don't need to configure the settings for the last status (in this example, "Approved").

-10. Click Save on the bottom right side of the screen.
+10. Click Save at the bottom right of the screen.

-11. Click Update App on the upper right side of the screen.
+11. Click Update App at the upper right of the screen.
 Screenshot: The "Update App" button

 12. On the confirmation dialog, click Update App.

-You have successfully set up the Process Management setting.
+You have successfully configured the Process Management settings to create a workflow for your app.

 When you add and save a record in the app, the first status in the workflow and the button (action) to move the status forward are displayed on the "Record Details" screen.